MK:5G – Living Labs – Healthcare of the Future

 Risk-opportunity analysis plays an important role in setting out how far along that spectrum the local system is willing to go, or at least in the first few stages.
 This analysis includes a review of the changes and their implications on ways of working, metrics, finances, and other risk-opportunity factors.

-The Living Lab is designed around a 9-step methodology created with partners at NHS Arden & GEM Commissioning Support Unit.
+The Living Lab is designed around a 9-step methodology created with collaborators at NHS Arden & GEM Commissioning Support Unit.

 We are also looking at creating virtual Living Labs so that a client’s location is not a barrier to innovation.
 Using virtual and augmented reality technology we are working towards simulating the Living Lab in virtual reality.
 This is exciting and creates the chance for everyone to take part in the